 - Litigate your case

-Call Us Today to Discuss Your Duval County, FL Personal Injury Case
+Call Us Today to Discuss Your Duval County, FL, Personal Injury Case

-At the Law Offices of Anidjar & Levine, we have succeeded in obtaining compensation for clients who have sustained injuries in a wide range of personal injury, medical malpractice, and nursing home abuse/neglect cases.
+At the Law Offices of Anidjar & Levine, our personal injury lawyers have succeeded in obtaining compensation for clients who have sustained injuries in personal injury, medical malpractice, and nursing home abuse/neglect cases.
 Our team wants to get started advocating for your legal rights as soon as we can.

-Call us today for a no-cost, no-obligation consultation with a personal injury lawyer in Duval County, FL at 1-800-747-3733.
+Call us today for a free consultation with our team at 1-800-747-3733.